ericangeles/country-weather-app/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build --prod` to build the project.

+When you run the script, it will run the `setenv.ts` to generate the `.env` file to `environment.prod.ts` and the build artifacts will be stored in the `dist/` directory.

 ## Running unit tests